karussell/elasticsearch-reindex/Readme.md

    e.g. to grab even a massive amount of data from your production servers into your local machine.

 Hints:
  * the index 'indexnew' and the type 'typenew' should exist.
-E.g. it is important that you create the index with the appropriated config!
 If not, the defaults of elasticsearch will apply
  * the parameters 'newIndex' and 'newType' are optional and the old one will be used if not provided
  * the filter is also optional
- * This command can be used to update documents of an index, e.g. after you change the settings of a type
- * This command can be used to change the index settings like shard count